HyperiumClient/Hyperium/README.md

 A: It is currently released!
 Come download it on our [Discord](https://hyperium.cc/discord)!

-Q: Can I beta test Hyperium?

-A: Yes!
-[See this section](#beta-test-the-client) for more info.

 Q: Is there a tutorial to create addons?

 A: Yes, simply [follow this nice video](https://www.youtube.com/watch?v=RXTIFdoNA8c).